Xindage/Armaggedon-invasion/README.md

 from the maps until the Zandronum team finds a solution.
 Please check https://zandronum.com/tracker/view.php?id=3415 for more details about this.

+About the wave skips:
+I've found the root cause of the wave skips, it happens manly on scripted waves they spawn monsters and keep the count of how many is alive by keeping the tracker of its TIDs and it "works" by itself, but complex doom randomized the spawns by custom monsters spawns, this make its actors to lose its original TIDs and so the monster counter fails and break\skip the script sequence.

 About Me:
 I'm basically a mapper, and I know enough about Decorate and scripting to understand and edit them properly.